Discovering Graph Generating Dependencies for Property Graph Profiling: Experimental Evaluation

-When comparing, the execution time of GGDMiner to the execution of only Candidate Generation we can observe that the execution time increases in approximately $1$ order magnitude for GDelt.
-This is because, even though the number of candidates considered source of a GGD is limited and the number of candidates that can be considered target is also limited based on the candidate index, a pair of candidates can have multiple mappings (set common nodes or edges) and for each mapping a confidence value must be calculated, increasing the execution time.
-The number of different mappings can be even higher when there is an entity/node label in the graph dataset that is the main subject of that dataset and appears in most of graph patterns considered as candidates.
-Since we considered datasets in the context of citation networks, this occurs in all of the datasets.
-Considering $\tau=1000$ and $k=2$, in the GDelt dataset the FSM algorithm mined a total of $18$ graph patterns in which all of them include at least one node labelled ``Article'', in the DBLP dataset all the mined graph patterns include a node labelled ``Paper'' of a total of $20$ mined graph pattern and, in Cordis, from the total of $31$ mined graph patterns $20$ of the mined graph patterns include a node labelled ``Project'' and $15$ include a node labelled ``Paper'', which means that for almost every pair of candidates considered as a possible GGD in the GGD Extraction step, there will be at least one mapping to check the confidence.
+When comparing the execution time of GGDMiner to the execution of only Candidate Generation, we can observe that the execution time increases by approximately $1$ order magnitude for GDelt.
+The reason why is even though the number of candidates considered a source of a GGD is limited, and the number of candidates that can be considered target is also limited based on the candidate index, a pair of candidates can have multiple mappings (set common nodes or edges), and, for each mapping a confidence value must be calculated, increasing the execution time.
+The number of different mappings can be even higher when there is an entity/node label in the graph dataset that is the main subject of that dataset and appears in most graph patterns considered candidates.
+Since we considered datasets in the context of citation networks, this occurs in all datasets.
+Considering $\tau=1000$ and $k=2$, in the GDelt dataset, the FSM algorithm mined a total of $18$ graph patterns, which all include at least one node labeled ``Article''.
+In the DBLP dataset, all the mined graph patterns include a node labeled ``Paper'' of a total of $20$ mined graph pattern, and, in Cordis, from the total of $31$ mined graph patterns, $20$ of the mined graph patterns include a node labeled ``Project'' and $15$ include a node labeled ``Paper'', which means that for almost every pair of candidates considered as a possible GGD in the GGD Extraction step, there will be at least one mapping to check the confidence.
 However, the increase for Cordis and LDBC is less accentuated.
-This is due to both of these datasets having a higher number of node and edge labels, and consequently checking the possible frequent subgraphs takes more time, accentuating the overall execution time compared to GDelt and DBLP.
+This is because both datasets have a higher number of node and edge labels, and consequently, checking the possible frequent subgraphs takes more time, accentuating the overall execution time compared to GDelt and DBLP.
 We can also observe the difference in execution time according to parameter $k$ (maximum number of edges).
 In Cordis and in the LDBC dataset, given the bigger number of nodes and edge labels to be considered and evaluated as candidates in the candidate generation step, there is a bigger difference in execution time from $k=2$ to $k=3$ compared to other datasets.